JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-add-db-support.md

 ## Add database support

-In JVM applications, we use JDBC to interact with databases.
+In JVM applications, you use JDBC to interact with databases.
 For convenience, Spring Framework provides `JdbcTemplate` class that simplifies the use of JDBC and helps to avoid common errors.

 The common practice in Spring Framework based applications is to implement the database access logic within the so-called _service_ layer – this is where business logic lives.
-In Spring, we mark classes with the `@Service` annotation to imply that the class belongs to the service layer of the application.
+In Spring, you should mark classes with the `@Service` annotation to imply that the class belongs to the service layer of the application.
-In our application, we are going to create `MessageService` class for this purpose.
+In this application, you will create the `MessageService` class for this purpose.

 In `DemoApplication.kt` file, create `MessageService` class as follows: